Frequently Asked Questions

 What is Elizabeth singing?
 Are there real words?

-Ultimately, it doesn’t much matter.
-It’s better to simply enjoy the music.
-Remember, however, that it was never made-up or improvised “gibberish.”
-They are words.
-The lyrics were written down and the vocal melodies were all meticulously crafted and carefully recorded, even on Blue Bell Knoll, which sounds like anything but real words.
+Ultimately, it doesn’t really matter—it’s better to simply enjoy the music.
+Whereas most traditional rock and pop bands have a singer whose songs tell a story, and whose voice is more or less supported by the other musicians, this was not always the case with Cocteau Twins.
+The “words,” as such, were often a way to convey sound, as Liz’s voice was treated as another instrument in the mix.
+Remember, however, that it was never made-up, improvised, or pointless “gibberish.”
+They are words, or things similar to words.
+The lyrics were written down and the vocal melodies were all meticulously crafted and carefully recorded in the studio, even on Blue Bell Knoll, which sounds like anything but actual language.

 Is there a “lost album”?
 Can I get a bootleg of it?

-Cocteau Twins’ unnamed final LP was being composed at the time of their breakup in 1997.
+Cocteau Twins were in the process of composing another album at the time of their breakup in 1997.
 Robin and Simon have both said emphatically that it was incomplete, and what they have will never be released.
-There were a number of instrumentals recorded—included music composed and performed by Elizabeth—and Elizabeth had done some vocal work, but it’s important to remember two things: (1) It’s incomplete, so no artist should be expected to release it just because fans are curious; and (2) It wouldn’t be a true Cocteau Twins record, anyway.
+There were a number of instrumentals recorded—including music composed and performed by Elizabeth—and Liz had done some vocal work, but it’s important to remember two things: (1) It’s incomplete, so no artist should be expected to release it just because fans are curious; and (2) It wouldn’t be a true Cocteau Twins record, anyway.
 It would be a curiosity and a fetish item for fans.

 Here is what Robin Guthrie had to say about it in an interview with Record Collector: